Julien Alfred: 2022: NCAA Division I and Caribbean Games champion

-2023
+2023: North American 60 m record

 On 25 February 2023, Alfred broke for the fourth time existing collegiate record and became the first woman in NCAA to ever dip under 7 seconds over the 60 metres with a time of 6.97 s at the Big 12 Indoor Championships in Lubbock, TX.
 Her time moved her up to eighth on the world all-time list.
 She also achieved the second-fastest all-time collegian mark in the 200 m of 22.26 s, behind only Abby Steiner, to become the fourth-fastest woman of all time.
 On 11 March at the NCAA Indoors in Albuquerque, New Mexico (at altitude), Alfred improved at both these events with times of 6.94 s and 22.01 s respectively to take both titles and move to second on both respective world all-time lists.
 With "the greatest ever one day sprint double", she missed Irina Privalova's 60 m world record from 1993 by two hundredths of a second but equalled Aleia Hobbs' North American record.
 In the 200 m, only Merlene Ottey’s 21.87 s dating back also to 1993 had been faster.
 Julien went on to compete in the women's 100m race at the Istvan Gyulai Memorial, crossing the finish line with a time of 10.89 seconds, resulting in a victory over sprinter Sha'Carri Richardson.

 After the end of the 2022–23 academic year, Alfred and TCU football star Max Duggan were named as Big 12 Conference Athletes of the Year.

 Selected for the 2023 World Athletics Championships in Budapest, she qualified for the final of the 100 metres and finished in fifth place.
-She also competed in the 200 metres at the Championships, and qualified for the finals and finished 4th.
+She also competed in the 200 metres at the Championships, and qualified for the finals and finished fourth.